morteza/pyvrc/README.md

 # PyVRC

-PyVRC allows to fit a Variable Rate Coding model in Python.
+PyVRC is a Python package to fit Variable Rate Coding models to behavioral data.

 ## Usage